auth0/docs/articles/monitoring/guides/test-testall-endpoints.md

   - analyze-auth0-analytics
   - analyze-logs
   - integrate-analytics
+  - synthetic-authentication
+  - synthetic-transactions
 ---
 # Check Auth0 Authentication and Supporting Services

-You can use the `/test` and `/testall` endpoints as a supplement to other monitoring.
+You can use the `/test` and `/testall` endpoints as a supplement to your other monitoring.

-* **`/test` endpoint**: Checks the status of the core Auth0 authentication service
-* **`/testall` endpoint**: Checks the status of the core Auth0 authentication service, as well as supporting services such as those for the [Dashboard](${manage_url}) and documentation.

 ::: note
-These endpoints are best for determining if everything is functioning not for determining if something is down.
+These endpoints are best for determining if everything is functioning *not* for determining if something is down.
 For example, even if they return a `500` response code, that doesn’t mean that there’s a failure.
 :::

 ## Test endpoint

+The `/test` endpoint checks the status of the core Auth0 authentication service.

 Here is an example of a call to the `/test` endpoint: